midori-rb/midori.rb/tutorial/essentials/installation.md

 You may probably meet problems with rubygems due to unstable overseas internet connection issues in China.
 The most popular way to solve it is to use mirror provided by [RubyChina](https://gems.ruby-china.org/) or [TUNA](https://mirror.tuna.tsinghua.edu.cn/help/rubygems/) as your gem source.
 This may have some side effects in development, because there's a few minutes' delay in receiving gem updates.

-Alternatively, you could use proxy to connect the main repository directly to avoid delay problem.
+Alternatively, you could use proxy to connect the main repository directly to avoid the delay problem.
 But using proxy is a little too complex in production environment.

 Choose the solution better fits your requirements.
 Mixing the solutions like using proxy in development and using mirror in production is also a good choice.